-If you struggle, as I have, with learning how to Let Go of the Past so it doesn’t destroy my future, I highly recommend you take a moment and review one of my most shared posts on Twitter.
+If you struggle, as I have, with learning how to Let Go of the Past (click to read on my site) so it doesn’t destroy my future, I highly recommend you take a moment and review one of my most shared posts on Twitter.

 Many people wander this world not even acknowledging the damage inside them.

 When we aren’t even aware we’re damaged, what do you think the likelihood is of fixing ourselves?
 That’s right; not very good.